nBoeninger/Neos/docs/glossary.md

 # Class Names
 Classes are written in PascalCase.
+## Class Functions
+Class Functions start with a Capital Letter

 # Comments
 Comments are written to describe the why, not the how, since the code explains that.